-- incorporate facilities on-site (and/or off-site through developer contributions) for walking, cycling and public transport networks, including road/junction improvements and cycle parking.
-Developments without direct links to adjacent walking and cycling networks will not be supported; and Developments without direct links to adjacent walking and cycling networks will not be supported; and - 2) incorporate measures to permit access to public transport networks within a walking distance of no more than 400 metres from the centre of the development; and - 3) have no detrimental effect on the capacity or functioning of the existing road or rail networks; and - 4) ensure that safe and adequate provision is made for road freight and waste access, loading and unloading; and - 5) comply with Dundee City Council's roads design standards Streets Ahead.
+- Incorporate facilities on-site (and/or off-site through developer contributions) for walking, cycling and public transport networks, including road/junction improvements and cycle parking.
+Developments without direct links to adjacent walking and cycling networks will not be supported; and - 2) Incorporate measures to permit access to public transport networks within a walking distance of no more than 400m from the centre of the development - 3) Have no detrimental effect on the capacity or functioning of the existing road or rail networks; and - 4) Ensure that safe and adequate provision is made for road freight and waste access, loading and unloading, and - 5) Comply with Dundee City Council's roads design standards Streets Ahead.